-Through the authority of the Detention Division of the Yolo County Sheriff’s Office, the inmates may participate in programs designed to aid them in a successful re-entry into the community upon release from jail.
+Through the authority of the Detention Division of the Yolo County Sheriff’s Office, inmates may be assessed to determine their needs and eligibility for in-custody programs.
+These programs are designed to aid inmates in a successful re-entry into the community upon release from jail.

 - Parenting Classes

 - Classes led by a contractor who instructs inmates on parenting techniques and bonding with children.
 Classes meet the Welfare & Institutions Code requirements for those inmates who are involved with CPS.

 - Classes led by a contractor who instructs inmates on conflict resolution and stress management.

 - Contracted GED Liaison assists inmates with GED prep and coordinates GED testing.

 - Domestic Violence & Sexual Assault Survivor Support Groups

 - Confidential support groups are offered to female inmates and run through EMPOWER Yolo.

 - Volunteers offer weekly spiritual classes and one-on-one visits with inmates.

 - Friends Care